Lucas-C/pre-commit-hooks-safety/README.md

 For more information look at the [pre-commit](https://pre-commit.com/#passing-arguments-to-hooks) documentation.
 There you can find some more thorough examples.
 You may for example want to use `always_run: true` in order to systematically run this hook, even when no dependency files have been modified.

+## Supported files

+`requirements` files are supported with any ending (e.g. .txt) and you can pass multiple files to be checked.

+`pyproject.toml` files are only supported with a single file per invokation.
+If you have subpackages with one `pyproject.toml` each you need to invoke the hook multiple times.

+Currently only [`poetry`](https://python-poetry.org/) is a supported package mangers for `pyproject.toml` files.
+When using a `pyproject.toml` file you need to provide [`poetry`](https://python-poetry.org/) via your PATH and have at least version 1.2 installed.

+A mix of both file types is not supported.

 ## Alternative local hook
 You'll need to `pip install safety` beforehand:
 ```yaml